 Be proactive and let your boss know as soon as possible if you’ll be evacuating or not.

-Set up an automatic email responder if you will be out of the office for a long period of time.
+Set up an automatic email responder if you'll be out of the office for a long period of time.
 Include your contact information and be clear about when you will return.

 Some employers give paid time off (PTO) for disasters such as hurricanes.
 Check to see what your PTO policy is, and plan your finances accordingly.

-If you’re in an area that does not have a mandatory hurricane evacuation, your workplace may choose to weather through the storm.
+If you’re in an area that doesn't have a mandatory hurricane evacuation, your workplace may choose to weather the storm.
 If winds get too severe or flash flooding occurs, make sure that your employer has an evacuation plan for all employees.

 If you need a specific device or item that can allow you to work remotely, take it with you: laptops, tablets, supplies, etc.

 The courageous workers who stay behind to aid the sick, injured or those in an emergency are some of our nation’s greatest heroes.
-If you’re one who has to stay behind for your job, be sure to clearly communicate with your family where they will be, and let them know exactly where you will be, what time your shifts run, and how to contact you in case of emergency.
+If you have to stay behind for your job, make sure you know where your family will be, and let them know exactly where you will be, what time your shifts run and how to contact you in case of emergency.

 Businesses are required by law to offer a safe and healthful place in which to work, and for it to meet specific building codes.
-To learn more about what every worksite should have in place to protect workers from potential hazards, read about the Four-point Safety and Health Program.
+To learn more about what every worksite should have in place to protect workers from potential hazards, consult OSHA's recommended practices for safety and health programs .